metacpan/metacpan-cpan-extracted/distros/R/RF-Component/README.md

     The above (...) must match the code (or literal) to be placed in the MDF variable.

-- value\_literal\_regex - Regular expression to parse the literal value
+- `value_literal_regex`: Regular expression to parse the literal value

     The "literal" version is the same as `value_code_regex` but does not calcualte the code, it takes the value verbatim.
 For example, some inductors specify the